brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_and_expectations.md

 ## Participant Responsibilities
 ### Minimum Responsibilities
-As a participant in the collective, my minimum responsibilities are:
+While involved in the collective, my minimum responsibilities are:
 1. Monitoring my capacity for participating in the collective in different ways, and notifying the collective when my capacity to participate changes
 2. Acting in alignment with our current collective agreements
+3. Respecting decisions made within the scope delegated to crews I am not currently involved in, and via a consensus of active participants while I am on hiatus.

+### Participation Responsibilities

-3. Participating in co-creating collective agreements, including:
+In addition to minimum responsibilities, as a participant I am responsible for co-creating collective agreements, including:

   1. Proposing amendments to existing agreements or proposals that emerge as barriers to my participation

-    3. Contributing to discussions about proposed agreements and amendments, by:
+  2. Contributing to discussions about proposed agreements and amendments, by:

-        1. attending Assemblies when at all possible, and
+      a. attending Assemblies when at all possible, AND

-        2. commenting on discussion-threads in our online forums when relevant
+      b. commenting on discussion-threads in our online forums when relevant

-    3. Contributing to agreed processes for making *collective-wide* decisions, by:
+  3. Contributing to agreed processes for making collective-wide decisions, by:

-        1. reliably responding to calls for consent or consensus in our online forums, and
+      a. reliably responding to calls for consent or consensus in our online forums, AND

-        2. offering amendments to proposals that I’m not satisfied with
+      b. offering amendments to proposals that I’m not satisfied wit

-4. Respecting those decisions made within the scope of *delegated-decisions* when I have chosen *not* to take on working-group responsibilities.

 ### Additional Responsibilities